bcap/statsd-install/README.md

 		git clone https://github.com/bcap/statsd-install.git && cd statsd-install

-* install vagrant if not installed or get a release at the [vagrant site](http://vagrantup.com/):
+* install vagrant if not installed or get a release at the [vagrant site](http://vagrantup.com/).
+Vagrant is a [VirtualBox](https://www.virtualbox.org/) automation framework.
+Lots of fun!:

 		gem install vagrant